lrug/lrug.org/source/meetings/2017/august/index.html.md

 > A brief exploration of the problems intrinsic to software project
 > management, and a couple of suggestions for how we coders can help
 > our non-technical colleagues get round them.

+### Food and Drinks

+{::sponsor name="Nested" size="main" /}

+The nice people at [Nested][] have arranged to provide us with some food and drinks.
+These will be available before the meeting in the Skills Matter downstairs bar area.

+[Nested][] is one of the UK’s (and Europe's) fastest-growing prop tech companies, and they're proud of their great working culture and the learning & growth opportunities they offer.
+They’re hiring and keen to speak with Ruby on Rails developers looking for their next challenge.

+Thanks for supporting us [Nested][]!

 Afterwards
 ----------